 Home Care Tips from City Place Dental

-Dental Home Care for Silver Spring
+Dental Home Care for Silver Spring, MD

 City Place Dental wants to help patients achieve attractive, healthy smiles with the durability and resilience to match.
-Just as important as the care you receive from Dr. Achikeh is your at-home routine.
+Just as important as the care you receive from Dr. Achikeh and Dr. Engel is your at-home routine.
 Done consistently and appropriately, daily habits like brushing and flossing, supported by a balanced diet full of essential nutrients, are highly effective means to prevent the plaque accumulation that causes gum disease and dental decay.

 recommends patients brush their teeth at least twice daily, ideally, brushing after every meal, including after snacks.
 This helps dislodge food particles that can contribute to tooth decay or plaque build-up and preserves your long-term dental health.

 The following steps can help you get the most out of your daily brushing: